 Clarence St Theatre does have space available for storage should you require it for your event.
-Talk to the event supervisor to ensure it is available
+Talk to the Technical Operations Coordinator to ensure it is available

 Clarence St Theatre reserves the right to refuse entry or eject intoxicated patrons.

-The hirer is responsible for removing any waste arising from the production during the period of hire.
-Extra costs may be charged to the Hirer if extra cleaning is required to return the hired venue to a satisfactory condition.
+The hirer is responsible for removing any extra waste arising from the production during the period of hire.
+Extra costs may be charged to the hirer if extra cleaning is required to reinstate the venue to a satisfactory condition.
 Clarence St Theatre has an environmental management strategy and a recycling policy.